-HTII carries out key public policy projects through different construction models consisting of agency construction, government purchase, land balancing as well as self-operation.
+HTII carries out key public policy projects through different construction models consisting of agency construction, government purchase as well as self-operation.
 The Company plays a clear strategic role in regional and social development and engages in large amounts of projects such as town constructions, road renovations, shantytown renovations, industrial parks, hospitals, as well as innovation centers.
 HTII's public-policy role helps Weihai City and Huancui District attract enterprises and investments to strengthen regional economic growth, which has high importance to the local government.

 Under the agency construction model, the Company signs entrusted construction agreements with the local government before entrusted construction projects are developed, and transfers the project ownership to the government after the project is completed.
 The government will pay the total costs plus certain percentage markups after examining the projects.
 Under the government purchase model, the Company constructs shantytown renovation projects assigned by the local government according to the agreements and receives service fees annually.
-Under the land balancing model, after the Huancui District Government arranges and sells the land around the infrastructure projects year by year, it returns all the income to the Company after deducting relevant expenses.
 Under the self-operation model, the projects will be leased or sold to generate income when the Company completes construction.

-As of 31 December 2022, there were 6 projects under construction under agency construction, government purchase, and land balancing models, with a planned total investment of RMB7.3 billion and uninvested amount of RMB403 million.
-Meanwhile, the Company had 3 projects under construction and 3 projects under planning under self-operation model, such as hospital and parking lots construction, with a planned total investment of RMB10.1 billion and outstanding investment of RMB8.2 billion.
+As of 31 December 2023, there were 2 projects under construction under agency construction and government purchase models, with a planned total investment of RMB2.8 billion and uninvested amount of RMB209.0 million.
+Meanwhile, the Company had 2 projects under construction under self-operation model, such as hospital and innovation center construction, with a planned total investment of RMB2.4 billion and outstanding investment of RMB868.0 million.
+As of 31 December 2023, the Company had 2 infrastructure projects under planning, with an expected total investment amount of around RMB2.7 billion.
 The abundant projects under construction and planning can ensure the sustainability of its infrastructure construction, but also bring relatively large capital expenditure pressure.

 Moreover, HTII has a strong role in local state-owned asset management, including roads, tunnels, and bridges transferred from the local government, with a long concession for more than 10 years, showing strong sustainability.
 Meanwhile, the Company is also entrusted by the government to engage in the maintenance of municipal facilities, sanitation, and garden maintenance.
 The Company also assumes the responsibility for the regional land consolidation, and receives government payment based on the total costs plus certain markups in return after the land consolidation is completed and transferred.
 We believe the visibility and predictability of the Company's business position are high and its policy mandate is strong.
 We also expect the Company to undertake most of the public projects in the mandated areas and transfer-out of its public projects is unlikely.